 Make your ride a well-oiled machine.
 Your engine has a ton of moving parts that all need to be “oiled up” so they can fire on all pistons (so to speak).
 That’s where PEAK comes into play—with every kind of oil and fluid known to man.
 But we don’t just supply quality products, we supply the “know-how” too.
 So take a ride down our DIY highway and learn how to always keep your fluids, well, fluid.

-Check out this quick clip and see how PEAK has made it super easy for you to change your motor oil—and keep your ride ridin’ high.WATCH HOW
+Check out this quick clip and let PEAK show you how to change your oil—and keep your ride ridin’ high.WATCH HOW

 Get the entire 4-1-1 on what makes PEAK Motor Oil a top-notch performer.FIND OUT HERE

 A complete selection of Conventional, Synthetic, High-Mileage, 2-Cycle, and Heavy Duty multi-grade motor oils.MOTOR OIL

 There are no stupid questions.
 Only stupid answers.
 But thankfully neither will be found here.
 Learn all you need to know—and a whole lot more—in this fun, super-informative Q&A.

 There’s a big misconception in the auto world that you “have to” change your oil every 3,000 miles.
 The fact of the matter is, with such technological advancements made in the formulation and engineering of motor oil, it’s nothing more than overkill.
 In fact, research has shown that it’s sometimes better to not change your oil every 3,000 miles—to give the current oil the proper amount of time to cycle through and work its magic.
 Sadly, the whole “3,000 miles or bust” mentality has turned into more of a marketing ploy by oil change chains.
 We do, however, always recommend checking with your owner’s manual for what your car’s manufacturer deems as the appropriate amount of time to go between oil changes.